designerbrett/trestles-hugo/site/content/post/should-i-get-a-massage-before-or-after-my-adjustment.md

 ---
 title: Should I get a massage before or after my adjustment?
 date: 2014-03-11T06:26:00.000Z
-tags: ["massage" "chiropractic massage" "motor vehicle accident" "posture" "San Clemente Chiropractor" "chiropractor san clemente" "San Clemente Chiropractic" "chiropractor 92672"]
+tags: ["massage", "chiropractic massage", "motor vehicle accident", "posture", "San Clemente Chiropractor", "chiropractor san clemente", "San Clemente Chiropractic", "chiropractor 92672"]
 description: >-
   Another common question I am asked by new patients in my office is; whether or not they should get a massage with their adjustment and if so, should it be